Philippe Laguérie: Controversies

 In the past, Fr.
 Laguérie has been sometimes connected with the French far right.
 In 1987, he took the defence of Jean-Marie Le Pen after the latter's controversial remarks on the gas chambers usage in the Second World War and criticized "the great Jewish banking who has held France in a dictatorship for forty-five years".
 He also claimed that some Holocaust denial theses were "perfectly scientific".
-Since leaving the FSSPX, he has distanced himself from those views and has been very critical of Richard Williamson's negationist declarations, which he denounced on 13 February 2009, as, "scandalous and inadmissible ramblings".

 In 1996, Father Philippe Laguérie offered a Tridentine Requiem Mass for the soul of Paul Touvier at St Nicolas du Chardonnet in Paris.
 A French Nazi collaborator and the first Frenchman ever convicted of crimes against humanity, Touvier had been a senior Milice official and a high-level perpetrator of the Holocaust in France.

+In 2021 he celebrated the Nuptial Mass of far-right leader Jean-Marie Le Pen and his girlfriend Jany, at the presence of various far-right politicians.